 Why all the photos from the Chernobyl disaster appear grainy?
 This isn’t because the photography technology at the time in Soviet Union was behind.
 Previous photos are of better quality.
 It is because the radiation affects the film.

 How were the photographs taken with the radiation at such high levels?
-From a safe distance, workers – or “liquidators” as they were called– rigged up a crude wheeled camera contraption and pushed it towards the Elephant’s Foot.
+From a safe distance, workers – or “liquidators” as they were called – rigged up a crude wheeled camera contraption and pushed it towards the Elephant’s Foot.
 Careful examination determined that it wasn’t all nuclear fuel.
-In fact, the mass was comprised of only a small percentage of fuel; the rest was melted concrete, sand, and core shielding that all melted and flowed together.
+In fact, the mass consisted of only a small percentage of fuel; the rest was melted concrete, sand, and core shielding that all melted and flowed together.
 Over time, the Elephant’s Foot decomposed.
 It puffed dust and its surface cracked.
 But for years it remained too dangerous to approach.

 How many people were eventually affected by the disaster?
 Over 7 million people were affected.
 The most heavily affected areas were in Belarus, Russia and Ukraine.
 However, sheep in northern England and reindeer in Lapland had to be killed as they had been irradiated.